adamsilverstein/gutenberg/packages/block-editor/README.md

 -   `any`: value

+### useCommentRefs

+Hook to access comment popover refs stored in the BlockRefs context.

+_Returns_

+-   `Object`: Object with methods to interact with comment refs

 ### useHasRecursion

 A React hook for keeping track of blocks previously rendered up in the block tree.
 Blocks susceptible to recursion can use this hook in their `Edit` function to prevent said recursion.